SSWConsulting/SSW.Rules.Content/rules/checked-by-xxx/rule.md

 ### Async checking

-By “checked by”, people will assume there was a conversation.
-When that was not possible and the case, it is OK to do it async (via chatting on Teams or Email) as long as it is specified in your email.
+The term "checked by" typically implies a conversation took place.
+In situations where synchronous communication is not feasible, asynchronous methods like chatting on Teams or sending email are acceptable, provided you explicitly mention this in your "Checked by" email.
 Examples:

 * (Checked **via Teams Chat** by Chris S and Lloyd)
 * (Checked **via Email** by Chris S and Lloyd)